rmccrear/level-4-course-content/week-1/day-2/assignment.md

 1. **Create a New GitHub Repository**:

    - Name your repository `express-http-methods`.
-   - Initialize it with a `.gitignore` for Node.js and a README.md.
+   - Initialize it with a `.gitignore` for Node.js and a `README.md`.

 2. **Clone Your Repository**:
+   - Clone your repository to your local machine.
    - Navigate to the cloned repository's directory to begin your project setup.

 ### Part 2: Setup and Configuration